 Can I extend my mortgage for home improvements?

 Yes, you can increase your mortgage to fund home improvements by refinancing your 1st mortgage for a higher loan amount or by taking out a new 2nd mortgage to pay for home improvements, remodels or renovation.
+Fannie Mae and Freddie Mac do offer a unique home renovation mortgage to a niche group of borrowers.
 This process involves refinancing your existing mortgage to a new agreement, either with your current lender or finding a new second mortgage lender.

 Closing on 2nd Mortgage Loans for Home Improvements